Updated on 2024-09-30 GMT+08:00

 System disk used by the node OS.
 The value ranges from 40 GiB to 1024 GiB.
 The default value is 50 GiB.

 Encryption: System disk encryption safeguards your data.
 Snapshots generated from encrypted disks and disks created using these snapshots automatically inherit the encryption setting.
-This function is available only in certain regions.
+Only the nodes of the Elastic Cloud Server (VM) type in certain regions support system disk encryption.
+For details, see the console.

-• After selecting Encryption, you can select an existing key in the displayed dialog box.
+• If you select Enabled (key) for System Disk Encryption, choose an existing key.
 If no key is available, click View Key List and create a key.
-After the key is created, click the refresh icon next to the Encryption text box.
+After the key is created, click the refresh icon next to the text box.

 Data Disk